TheHarlequinade/TheHarlequinade/README.md

 He / It pronouns .
 We are also a 21+ person .

 # TO NOTE
-As Pierrot : I do not speak openly for the most part, but I can respond easier in whispers .
+As Pierrot : It's easier that I respond in whispers, sometimes I may talk in a group but that varies on comfortability !

 As Harlequin : More responsive and playful if I'm not busy .
 I like to annoy Pierrots who seem open !
 It is playful and in-character, but if it bugs you please tell me .